Vivek16-ops/React_NeewsPoint_App/README.md

 * __News API:__ The app fetches real-time news data from the News API, allowing users to access up-to-date and relevant information.

 ## Note:
 Due to limitations on free API requests, News API key usage is restricted to the localhost system only.
-If you encounter issues accessing the News API from your local machine, consider deploying the app to a hosting service to use the API key effectively.
+If you encounter issues accessing the News API from your local machine, consider deploying the app to your own local host system to use the API key effectively.

 ## Available Scripts